-The per capita income in Loveland in 2010 was $33,740, which is wealthy relative to Ohio and the nation.
-This equates to an annual income of $134,960 for a family of four.
+The per capita income in Loveland in 2018 was $38,475, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
+This equates to an annual income of $153,900 for a family of four.
 However, Loveland contains both very wealthy and poor people as well.

+Loveland is a somewhat ethnically-diverse city.
 The people who call Loveland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Loveland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Loveland include Irish, English, Italian, and Scottish.
+The greatest number of Loveland residents report their race to be White, followed by Asian.
+Important ancestries of people in Loveland include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Loveland is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Spanish and Russian.